Type 100 tank

-The Type 100 tank (or ZTZ-100 tank) is a Chinese 4th-generation main battle tank.
+The Type 100 tank (ZTZ-100主战坦克) is a Chinese 4th-generation main battle tank.
 The tank was first officially seen in public in mid-August 2025 during rehearsals for the then upcoming Victory Day Parade to commemorate the 80th Anniversary of the end of the Second Sino-Japanese War and the Second World War, and officially debuted during the actual military parade in Tiananmen Square on 3 September 2025.

 Design

 Armament

 The Type 100 is armed with an autoloaded 105 mm main gun within an unmanned turret.
 Due to advancements in propellant and kinetic delivery technologies, which allow APFSDS rounds to achieve a reported muzzle velocity of roughly 1706 m/s, the 105 mm gun is reported to be comparable to the larger 120 mm and 125 mm smoothbore guns in terms of general performance.
 The Type 100 also features a coaxial QJY-201 7.62mm general-purpose machine gun, and a remote weapons station (RWS) on top of the turret with a 12.7 mm heavy machine gun, which has optical and thermal imaging systems for air defence against drones.